holographicSol/communicator/README.md

 -- project in early development --> zero security (no SSL, no keys, nothing! :) You have been warned.

--- provides communicator to communicator communication without a honey pot server in between like social media platforms.
+-- provides communicator to communicator communication without a honey pot server in between like many social media platforms.